PoisotLab/ms_svd_networks/manuscript.md

 physical and behavioural complexity of networks yet they seem to be underpinning different aspects of network properties.
 <!--- not sure if this is the correct term ---> In short, having a fundamentally correct
-way of defining network complexity will allow for more standardisation and unification as we work towards bettering our understanding of its role in ecological processes.
+approach to defining network complexity will allow for more standardisation and unification as we work towards bettering our understanding of its role in ecological processes.α

+*Maybe the reason that networks do not collapse is because they're inherently complex?* as a returning point to something raised in the intro

 # References